literadix/gotraining/01-language_syntax/04-constants/readme.md

 ## Constants - Language Syntax

-Constants are a way to create a named identifier who's value can never change.
+Constants are a way to create a named identifier whose value can never change.
 They also provide an incredible amount of flexibility to the language.
 The way constants are implemented in Go is very unique.

 ## Notes

 * Constants are not variables.
-* They existing only at compilation.
+* They exist only at compilation.
 * Untyped constants can be implictly converted where typed constants and variables can't.
 * Think of untyped constants as having a Kind, not a Type.